omarvlcst/intekglobal/html&css-questionnaire/exercises/README.md

 Hi,

-This folder contains the exercises and solutions to the HTML-CSS questionnaire.
+This folder contains the exercises and their solutions to the HTML-CSS questionnaire handed by Intekglobal.